junobuild/juno/README.md

 </div>

-[Juno] is an open-source, reimagined serverless platform built for modern developers who want more control, strong security, and zero operational complexity.
+[Juno] is an open-source, reimagined serverless platform built for modern developers who want strong security, and zero operational complexity.

-It offers a familiar cloud-like experience — powered by decentralized infrastructure — by running each project in its own unstoppable WASM container, fully controlled by you.
+It offers a familiar cloud-like experience — powered by decentralized infrastructure — by running each project in its own unstoppable WASM container, exclusively controlled by you.

 - 🔑 Authentication [[Docs](https://juno.build/docs/build/authentication)]
 - 📦 Datastore [[Docs](https://juno.build/docs/build/datastore)]